Maxwell Murray: Early years and World War I

 Maxwell Murray was born on June 19, 1885, at West Point, New York, a son of Major General Arthur Murray (the first Chief of the Coast Artillery Corps) and his wife Sarah Wetmore DeRussy, daughter of Union Brigadier General René Edward De Russy.

-Murray attended the United States Military Academy from 1903–1907, and was commissioned a second lieutenant of Cavalry on June 14, 1907.
+Murray attended the United States Military Academy from 1903 to 1907, and was commissioned a second lieutenant of Cavalry on June 14, 1907.
 During World War I, Murray was transferred to the Field Artillery branch on January 13, 1917, and was sent with the 5th Field Artillery, 1st Division, to France.

 Murray was promoted to the temporary rank of colonel and was put in command of the 5th Field Artillery during the Battle of Cantigny, Battle of Soissons and Second Battle of the Marne.
 For his leadership, he was awarded the Distinguished Service Medal and Silver Star.
 He was also decorated with the Croix de guerre with Guilt Star and Fourragère by the government of France.

 Interwar service

-After the war, upon his return from the European battlefield, Murray was reverted to the rank of major in the Field Artillery and was put in command of the Artillery training center at Fort Bragg, North Carolina.
+After the war, upon his return from the European battlefield, Murray reverted to the rank of major in the Field Artillery and was put in command of the Artillery training center at Fort Bragg, North Carolina.
 Between 1919 and 1920, Murray took a special course at the Massachusetts Institute of Technology and after graduation, he was transferred to the Office of Chief of Field Artillery, under the command of Major General William J. Snow.

-In 1924, Murray attended the Field Artillery School at Fort Sill, Oklahoma, where he gained more knowledges about Field Artillery.
+In 1924, Murray attended the Field Artillery School at Fort Sill, Oklahoma, where he gained more knowledge about Field Artillery.
 Subsequently, he attended the Command and General Staff College at Fort Leavenworth, Kansas.

-His next assignment was as an aide to Governor-General of the Philippines, Dwight F. Davis from 1929 to 1932.
+His next assignment was as aide-de-camp to Governor-General of the Philippines, Dwight F. Davis from 1929 to 1932.

-Subsequently, Murray was transferred back to Fort Bragg, North Carolina, where he was appointed a member of Field Artillery Board.
+Subsequently, Murray returned to Fort Bragg, North Carolina, where he was appointed a member of Field Artillery Board.
 In this capacity, Murray was promoted to the rank of colonel.
-In 1936, he was transferred to the 5th Field Artillery Regiment, where he was appointed an executive officer of the unit and a commanding officer the following year.
+In 1936, he was transferred to the 5th Field Artillery Regiment, where he was appointed executive officer of the unit and commanding officer the following year.